DAY 1 – DUSSELDORF, GERMANY

 Meals Included: Breakfast, Lunch, Dinner

-DAY 5 – MANNHEIM & SPEYER, GERMANY
+DAY 5 – SPEYER, GERMANY

 Meals Included: Breakfast, Lunch, Dinner

-DAY 6 – STRASBOURG, FRANCE
+DAY 6 – STRASSBOURG, FRANCE

 Meals Included: Breakfast, Lunch, Dinner

-DAY 7 – BASEL / HUNINGUE, SWITZERLAND
+DAY 7 – BAEL & HUNINGUE, FRANCE

-There’s a point where Switzerland, Germany and France meet – that point is in Basel.
-By the Middle Ages, Basel was a centre of culture and commerce, and by the 15th century, the world’s first printed book was published here.
+There’s a point where Switzerland, Germany, and France meet—that point is the Swiss city of Basel.
+By the Middle Ages, Basel was a center of culture and commerce, and by the 15th century, it was an epicenter for the printing industry.
+In fact, it was here that the world’s first printed book was published.
+Today, Basel is known for its pharmaceutical industry, exciting art scene, impressive 13th-century Gothic cathedral, and its annual Carnival celebrations that attract visitors from around the world each February.

 Meals Included: Breakfast